-Due to technical reasons, certain types of input files, such as those generated by Masslynx spectrometers, cannot be processed in the ECS cluster.
+For technical reasons, certain types of input files (such as those generated by Masslynx spectrometers) cannot be processed in the ECS cluster.
 These input files must be processed separately on Windows OS machines.
-The TDP can create an AWS EC2 autoscaling group (ASG), which contains worker instances that run the latest AWS published version of Windows Server 2019.
-The Windows Workers feature handles this situation.
-This feature is optional and can be turned on or off using the stack parameter "EnableWinTaskScriptService".
-(See the Deployment topic for more details on parameters.)
+The Tetra Data Platform (TDP) can create an AWS EC2 autoscaling group (ASG) which contains worker instances that run the latest AWS published version of Windows Server 2019.
+You can use the Windows Workers feature for these instances.

-- No Access to Users: Windows Workers instances are created without creating user credentials, so it is impossible for anyone to log into them.
+- No Access to Users: Windows Workers instances are created without creating any user credentials so it is impossible for anyone to log in using them.

 - Patch Auto-Updates: The stack contains a lambda function that checks weekly for a newer version of the AWS published image.
 If a newer version is found, the ASG is refreshed and all instances are replaced with new ones created from this image.

-- Network Isolation: Windows workers can be deployed in a separate, isolated network segment that has no communication with the corporate network, the rest of the platform, or the Internet.
-It can even be in a separate VPC.
-The workers only need connectivity to a few AWS services, and the access can be achieved using VPC Endpoints.
-Network isolation, if implemented, makes it virtually impossible for malware to spread from the Internet to these machines, or from them to the corporate network.
+- Network Isolation: You can deploy Windows Workers in a separate, isolated network segment without any communication with the corporate network, the rest of the platform, or the Internet.
+You can even deploy it in a separate VPC.
+The workers need connectivity only to a few AWS services, and can gain access using VPC Endpoints.
+Network isolation, if implemented, makes it virtually impossible for malware to spread from the Internet to these devices, or from these devices to the corporate network.

-Windows instances will send basic metrics to Cloudwatch and also the following logs:
+Windows instances send basic metrics to CloudWatch, and also to these logs:

 - Windows events: System (CRITICAL, ERROR), Application(WARNING, CRITICAL, ERROR)